SanjaySunil/LicenseMe/README.md

 ```sh
 git clone https://github.com/D3VSJ/LicenseMe
 ```
-2. Open `copy.json` and add your information.
+2. Open and configure `config.json` with your options.

-3. Open `copyright.py`.
+3. Run `copyright.py`.

 4. Check code to make sure all files have been licensed.